calkit/example-ssh/README.md

 ### Add your SSH key to the server

-Assuming you've created one and added it to the agent,
+Assuming you've created one and added it to the agent, call:

 ```sh
 ssh-copy-id $USER@$HOST
 ```

+If created a unique key for this remote host, use the `-i` flag to specify that key file.

 ### Fill in the correct environment details